 Establishment of a national institute: unique information for brain donors

-In the Institute for Chemical Neurosciences (iCNS), research is being carried out on the human brain tissue of the Netherlands Brain Bank of neuropsychiatric patients, collected by the Netherlands Brain Bank in the context of the earlier NBB-PSY cohort and the donor data from the Netherlands Neurogenetics Database
+At the Institute for Chemical Neurosciences (iCNS), research is carried out on the human brain tissue from the Netherlands Brain Bank of neuropsychiatric patients, collected by the Netherlands Brain Bank in the context of the earlier NBB-PSY cohort and the donor data from the Netherlands Neurogenetics Database.

 New necessary insights